mmacferrin/NSIDC_file_reader/README.md

                             Size of .bin file header (in bytes.)
 (Default: 0) -element_size ELEMENT_SIZE, -es ELEMENT_SIZE
                             Size of each numerical .bin data element, in bytes.
+                            Most NSIDC files use 1- or 2-byte numbers.
+Check the documentation of the dataset.
 (Default: 2)
       -output_type OUTPUT_TYPE, -ot OUTPUT_TYPE
                             Output data type: 'int' or 'float'.
 Default 'int'.
       -multiplier MULTIPLIER, -m MULTIPLIER
-                            Use a multiplier.
+                            A multiplier to create the output numbers.
+Any number, or 'auto'.
 With 'auto', defaults to 1 for integers (no modification) and 0.1 for floating-point (2731 becomes 273.1, e.g.).
 Or, specify your own multiplier here.
       --signed, -s          Read bin as signed data.
 Default to unsigned.

 **Requirements:**